digital-asset/daml-net/README.md

-﻿# Overview
+# Overview

 This is the home of the .Net ecosystem around the Ledger API and DAML-LF.
 It is a community-supported effort, so contributions are welcome.

 ## Updating the generated bindings to a new SDK version

-To generate both, Ledger API and DAML-LF bindings, for a new DAML SDK version, run the script:
+To generate both Ledger API and DAML-LF bindings, for a new DAML SDK version, run the script:
 ```
 ./generate-bindings $SDK_VERSION
 ```